A stop in Berkeley

 I went through the entry to the agave and aloes section, I think I could hear angels singing!

 I enjoyed my visit, and brought home a Bamboo ventricosa 'Kimmei' - a type of clumping Buddha's belly bamboo.
-I've always been fascinated with bamboo, even as a child.
 Do I plant in the ground, or in a pot to stress it and force it to form those big bellies along the cane.
 Hmmmm.
 When I was back home and moving the bagged rock from the car to the back... what the heck?
 It hasn't rained since Jan.
 3rd, and the rain yesterday was barely anything.
 This asshole.

 Are you kidding me?
 The top of the ground is barely wet.
 I easily pulled some of the leaves from the center.